evilmartians/liquor/doc/language-spec.md

 This program would evaluate to a string `Hello World!`.

 A block can have other elements embedded into it.
-When such a block is executed, these elements are executed in syntactical order and are replaced with the value returned by the element.
+When such a block is executed, these elements are executed in lexical order and are replaced with the value returned by the element.

 ### 2.6 Interpolations

 An interpolation is a syntactic construct of form `{{ expr }}` which can be embedded in a block.
 The expression `expr` should evaluate to a value of type **String** or **Null**; an [implicit conversion](#type-conversion) might take place.
 If this is not the case, a runtime error condition is signaled.

+If _expr_ evaluates to a **String**, the interpolation returns it.
+Otherwise, the interpolation returns an empty string.

 An example of using an interpolation would be: